zachlasiuk/arm-software-developers-ads/content/learning-paths/mobile/_index.md

     - Android
     - Linux
 ---
-IoT endpoints are computing devices that are connected to the edge of the network.
-They typically collect and serve data by communicating with central or cloud resources.
+As mobile computing expands into every aspect of our lives, new, more compute-intensive use cases and visual experiences on top consumer devices are rising every year, performing tasks we could only dream of in the past.

-Cortex-M and Cortex-A devices are used in IoT endpoints and there are numerous software building blocks which are useful for IoT software developers.
-The information below helps developers learn how to use existing software and development tools in IoT projects.
+Learn how to develop and optimize Android applications using latest Arm technologies.